opentx/lua-reference-guide/model/getInput.md

-Returns input data for given input and line number
+Return input data for given input and line number

 @status current Introduced in 2.0.0, `switch` added in TODO